 Eat dinner together.
 I know you’ve read this before, but do you do it?
 Kathy and I both work, and at the end of the day, we are both tired.
 Yet we don’t see sitting down as a family and eating together as one more thing on our To-Do List.
 Instead, we look forward to it because it’s so rejuvenating to be together and catch up!

 We’ve also started something else recently.
-Instead of Kathy preparing the meal by herself, I’ll emerge from my office and we’ll turn on some music and prepare a meal together.
-Our kids even help out some nights.
+Instead of Kathy preparing the meal by herself, I’ll emerge from my office, turn on some music, and prepare a meal together.
+When our kids lived with us, they would even help out some nights.
 Again, it creates a great environment that gets us talking, sharing, and laughing.

 Answer questions.
 At every age, kids are inquisitive.
 What's more, they are interested in your thoughts and opinions at every age as well.
 So the next time your child asks you a question, STOP whatever you’re doing and listen.
 Her question is an indication that she values your insight, and only a less-than-intelligent parent would turn his back on such a great opportunity to pour into his child’s life (and I know you’re not less-than-intelligent).

 Give space, then process together.
-Finally, when you have an argument with your child, be sure to give him some space afterwards to process what just happened.
-What’s more, you probably need space yourself to process everything (this happened to me just yesterday, and I know I needed space).
-After some time, revisit the situation to make sure each of you has taken responsibility for your actions, asked forgiveness if necessary, and has learned and grown for the experience.
-This will turn a potentially negative situation into a positive growth moment from each of you.
+Finally, when you have an argument with your child, be sure to give him some space afterward to process what just happened.
+What’s more, you probably need space yourself to process everything.
+After some time, revisit the situation to make sure each of you has taken responsibility for your actions, asked forgiveness if necessary, and has learned and grown from the experience.
+This will turn a potentially negative situation into a positive growth moment for each of you.